Ellen Ryan: Life in the Northern Territory

 cruelty and drunkenness".
 She granted him £50 and he left Palmerston shortly after stating he had "had quite enough of the Territory and the people in it".

 After the divorce, Ryan consolidated her holdings, buying up land in Palmerston and taking on several mining leases.
 As the economy cooled, Ryan decided to build a hotel in 1888.
 Her plans were stalled after sustaining a serious injury falling from her horse, which kicked her in the head.
 But two years later she succeeded in building a prestigious two-storey hotel in Palmerston which was first named the Royal, but was changed to the North Australian at the last minute.
 It was eventually named the Victoria Hotel.
 It opened in 1890 to wide acclaim:

 "It only remains to be said that the interior arrangements are of the very best the furnishings of the bedrooms and parlours are both elaborate and tasteful."

+This cemented her reputation as one of the Territory's best hostesses in that she organised a variety of entertainments for her hotel residents and local residents; these included harbour excursions, picnics, shooting parties and fancy dress balls.

-She was a sporting enthusiast and owned several racehorses, securing much business for her hotel.
+She was also a sporting enthusiast and owned several racehorses, securing much business for her hotel.
 She was known to take unpopular position on issues in the town, such as campaigning against the restriction of Chinese immigrants.
 She had depended on Chinese labour for the construction of and domestic work in her hotel.

 Also in 1890, Ryan also applied for a lease to run the Union Hotel, at a mining lease called the Union, in the same year.

+In 1895 Ryan was one of the 82 women in the Northern Territory who enrolled to vote after franchise was granted to South Australian and Northern Territory women following the passage of the Women's Suffrage Bill in December 1894 (see: Suffrage in Australia).

 In 1896 Ryan relinquished her lease on the North Australian taking out one instead on the nearby Club Hotel, located on the site of the Hotel Darwin.
 Both pubs were severely damaged in the 1897 cyclone the following year.

 Ryan took up the management of the North Australia Hotel, known at this stage as the Victoria Hotel, again in 1901, returning the hotel to the centre of social life in Darwin by establishing a dressmaker adjacent to the hotel and through the hosting of motor launches.
 The Victoria Hotel was taken under Federal control in 1915, after the Northern Territory separated from South Australia and was transferred to the Commonwealth, in an attempt to control alcohol consumption in the town.